waynodiablo/Oystercard/bookmark_manager/18_adding_user_accounts.md

 * Explain that Bcrypt functionality can be included in Ruby models by including the bcrypt gem
 * Use Bcrypt to encrypt a password and save it to the database
 * Use session to manage a user's authenticated state
+* Construct a form for signing up ('registering') a user
+* Create a basic registration/authentication system from scratch

 ## To complete this challenge, you will need to